hl7au/au-fhir-erequesting/input/pagecontent/terminology.md

 ### Value Sets

-The value sets used in this guide are defined in the base FHIR specification, [AU Base](https://build.fhir.org/ig/hl7au/au-fhir-base/terminology.html), or [NCTS](https://www.healthterminologies.gov.au/integration/R4/fhir/metadata).
+Many value sets used in this guide are defined in the base FHIR specification, [AU Base](https://build.fhir.org/ig/hl7au/au-fhir-base/terminology.html), or [NCTS](https://www.healthterminologies.gov.au/integration/R4/fhir/metadata).

 {% include rrv-dev-note.md %}

-The list below shows the value sets bound to a supported element or element slice.
+- The list below shows the value sets bound as [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) or greater to a supported element, element slice, or extension.

 |ValueSet|Profile where used|Published|
 |---| ---| ---|